 Protection and advocacy program goals and priorities ensure that the needs of the most vulnerable populations are served and the most critical, far-reaching issues are addressed.
 Goals and priorities also assist Disability Rights NJ as it faces a demand for representation that often exceeds the resources of the P&A system.

-Disability Rights NJ began a new priority cycle in the fiscal year starting October 1, 2018.
-In preparation for the development of new priorities, Disability Rights NJ distributed new priority rating surveys and conducted focus groups of people with disabilities, their families, professionals, health care and service providers and others about the needs of people with disabilities and the barriers to addressing those needs.
-The data collected was shared with our advisory groups and staff for development into priorities, goals and objectives, and finally approved by the Disability Rights NJ Governing Board at its September 2018 meeting.
+Disability Rights NJ began a new priority cycle in the fiscal year starting October 1, 2018 through September 1, 2022 .
+In preparation for the development of those new priorities, Disability Rights NJ distributed priority rating surveys and conducted focus groups of people with disabilities, their families, professionals, health care and service providers and others about the needs of people with disabilities and the barriers to addressing those needs.
+The data collected was shared with our advisory groups and staff for development into priorities, goals and objectives, and approved by the Disability Rights NJ Governing Board at its September 2018 meeting.

-If you would like to be provided with surveys, or if your group would like to host a focus group to help Disability Rights NJ modify or update its goals and priorities, please contact our outreach office at 609-292-9742.
+If you would like to be provided with surveys, or if your group would like to host a focus group to help Disability Rights NJ determine its goals and priorities, please contact our outreach office at 609-292-9742.

 To access a priority survey, click the appropriate link below: